bloominstituteoftechnology/ios-journal-coredata/README.md

 1. Create a new Firebase project for this application.
 Choose to use the "Realtime Database" and set it to testing mode so no authentication is required.

+#### EntryRepresentation

+Something to keep in mind when trying to sync multiple databases like we are in this case is that you need to make sure you don't duplicate data.
+For example, say you have an entry saved in your persistent store on the device, and on Firebase.
+If you were to go about fetching the entries from Firebase and decoding them into `Entry` objects like you've done previously before today, you would end up with a duplicate of the entry in your persistent store.
+This would occur every single time that you fetch the entry from Firebase.

+The way to prevent this is to create an intermediate data type between the JSON and the `Entry` class that will serve as a temporary representation of an `Entry` without being added to a managed object context.

+1. Create a new Swift file called "EntryRepresentation".
+In the file, create a struct called `EntryRepresentation`.
+2. Adopt the `Codable` protocol.
+3. Add a property in this struct for each attribute in the `Entry` model.
+Their names should match exactly or else the JSON from Firebase will not decode into this struct properly.
+4. Adopt the Equatable protocol.
+5. Outside of the `EntryRepresentation` struct, implement the `==` method.
+The left hand side (`lhs`) should be of type `EntryRepresentation` and the right hand side (`rhs`) should be an `Entry`.
+This is because we're comparing two unlike types to each other.
+6. Implement an additional `==` method, this time with `Entry` as the left hand side and `EntryRepresentation` as the right hand side.
+You can simply return `rhs == lhs`, since you've implemented the logic to compare the two objects in the first `==` implementation.
+7. Implement the `!=` method with `EntryRepresentation` as the left hand side, and `Entry` as the right hand side.
+This should return `!(rhs == lhs)`
+8. Implement the `!=` again but swapping the left hand side's type to `Entry` and `EntryRepresentation` as the right hand side.
+Simply return `rhs != lhs`.
+9. In the "Entry+Convenience.swift" file, add a new convenience initializer.
+This initializer should be failable.
+It should take in an `EntryRepresentation` parameter.
+This should simply pass the values from the entry representation to the convenience initializer you made earlier in the project.
+10. In the Entry extension, create a `var entryRepresentation: EntryRepresentation` computed property.
+It should simply return an `EntryRepresentation` object that is initialized from the values of the `Entry`.

 #### EntryController

 1. In the `EntryController`, add a `baseURL: URL` constant that is the URL from the new Firebase database you created for this app.